 North Carolina Arts Council

-Last time you were standing on a platform cantilevered over the water, you were probably at the end of a diving board anticipating a plunge into the water below.
-This time, with “Greenway Blueway Byway Skyway”, you’ll find a meeting place and a respite—a place to relax, contemplate, and converse.
+The last time you were standing on a platform cantilevered over the water, you were probably at the end of a diving board anticipating a plunge into the water below.
+This time you find a meeting place, a respite, and fireless campfire—a place to relax, contemplate and converse.